NomicFoundation/hardhat/docs/guides/compile-contracts.md

 The compiled artifacts will be saved in the `artifacts/` directory by default, or whatever your configured artifacts path is.
 Look at the [paths configuration section](../config/README.md#path-configuration) to learn how to change it.
 This directory will be created if it doesn't exist.

 After the initial compilation, Hardhat will try to do the least amount of work possible the next time you compile.
-For example, if you didn't change any file since the last compilation, nothing will be compiled.
-If you only modified one file, only that file and others affected by it will be recompiled.
+For example, if you didn't change any files since the last compilation, nothing will be compiled:

 ```
 $ npx hardhat compile
 Nothing to compile
 ```

+If you only modified one file, only that file and others affected by it will be recompiled.

 To force a compilation you can use the `--force` argument, or run `npx hardhat clean` to clear the cache and delete the artifacts.

 ## Configuring the compiler

-If you need to customize the Solidity compiler options, then you can do so through the `solidity` config field in your `hardhat.config.js`.
-The simplest way to use this field is the shorthand for setting the compiler version, which we recommend always doing:
+If you need to customize the Solidity compiler options, then you can do so through the `solidity` field in your `hardhat.config.js`.
+The simplest way to use this field is via the shorthand for setting the compiler version, which we recommend always doing:

 ```js
 module.exports = {